 All the material in today's lecture is part of an area of research called "comparative prime number theory", which focuses on detailed examination of error terms for prime-counting functions, particularly counting primes in arithmetic progressions.
-Anyone who is interested in learning more about comparative prime number theory should keep their eyes open for the topics course I plan to teach in Fall 2020.
-I also have a large collaborative research project-annotating a bibliography of papers in comparative prime number theory-that students can join for the coming summer if they are interested.
+For further exploration of the literature, 12-author UBC team has assembled "An annotated bibliography of comparative prime number theory".